ELEVATE-Project/project-service/documentation/3.4.0/setup/docker/stand-alone/ubuntu/README.md

 # Setup Options

 > Note : This guide outlines two setup methods, detailed below.
-For a quick, beginner-friendly setup and walkthrough of services, it is recommended to use the Dockerized Services & Dependencies setup with the Docker-
+For a quick, beginner-friendly setup and walkthrough of services, it is recommended to use the Dockerized Services & Dependencies setup with the Docker-Compose file.

-    Compose file.

 ## Dockerized Services & Dependencies